 What are the benefits for my child?

-- be able to understand and appreciate Francophone culture and other languages and communities in Canada and around the world.
+- be able to appreciate other languages, cultures and communities in Canada and around the world.

 What is the learning environment like?